Silver Sands Monthly Rainfall & Precipitation

 This page shows both the average monthly rainfall and the number of rainy days in Silver Sands, Barbados.
 Long-term data from 1990 to 2020 was used to calculate these averages.
 Let's explore the details to provide you with a complete overview.

-Silver Sands has a relatively rainy climate with high precipitation levels, averaging 1126 mm of rainfall annually.
+Silver Sands has a relatively rainy climate with high precipitation levels, averaging 1126 mm (44 in) of rainfall annually.
+Despite the high annual total, it does experience a distinct dry season during certain months.
+Examine our detailed charts below to understand these seasonal patterns.

 Monthly Precipitation Levels

 Significant seasonal changes in precipitation occur throughout the year.
-During the wet season, October receives substantial rainfall, averaging 164 mm of precipitation, recorded across 15 rainy days.
+During the wettest month, October receives substantial rainfall, averaging 164 mm (6.5 in) of precipitation, recorded across 15 rainy days.

 The map below shows the annual precipitation across Barbados.
 You can also select the different months in case you are interested in a specific month.

-Silver Sands’s average annual precipitation is 1126 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Silver Sands's average annual precipitation is 1126 mm (44 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.